How to Dispose of Fertilizer Safely and Responsibly

 What Are the Risks of Combining Different Fertilizers?

-Mixing fertilizers can create various problems, including:
+Mixing fertilizers can create a variety of problems, including:

 2. Do Not Mix: Avoid mixing different types of fertilizers.
-Store leftovers separately in their original containers or properly labeled airtight containers.
+Store leftovers separately in their original containers or in properly labeled airtight containers.

 How Can You Educate Others About Proper Fertilizer Disposal?